wo3kie/cxxDojo/README.md

 **exec.cpp**
 Implement a function to execute a shell command and capture its output.
 Consider a case of long running process.

-**bloom.cpp**
-Implement a Bloom filter.

-From [Wikipedia](https://en.wikipedia.org/wiki/Bloom_filter), a Bloom filter is a space-efficient probabilistic data structure with false positive matches possible but false negatives not.

 **par.cpp**
 Implement a function to execute shell commands in parallel.
 As an example follow [GNU parallel](http://www.gnu.org/software/parallel/).